Kayyo321/Coral/README.md

 ## How to run

 If you download the source code, and run Main.cpp, you can run the program as normal.
-You can also download the source code from the releases page, and get information on the latest release of Coral.
+You can also download the latest stable source code release from the releases page, and get information on it too.

 ## How to use